pushkin-consortium/pushkin/docs/getting-started/installing-pushkin-and-dependencies/codespaces.md

 ### Setting Up a Codespace

 #### Accessing Codespaces
-Visit the main github codespaces page and set up a blank codespace
+Visit the main github codespaces page and click on set up a blank codespace
 ![](../../assets/codespaces-gif.gif)
 If it's your first time, you might need to set up a plan or request access, as Codespaces is a paid feature with a free tier available.
 Since pushkin is installed via the command line, you do not need to open codespaces from the pushkin main repository